Find Out Easy Ways to Decorate for the Seasons

 They blend beautifully with my other Christmas decor.

-Changing these out with different colors is a lot of fun and a real easy way to not be over the top.
+Changing these out with different colors is a lot of fun and a really easy way to not be over the top.

-Giving a cozy feel to a space with just a teacup and saucer is a sweet way to display transferware.
+Giving a cozy feel to a space with just a teacup and saucer, as I did here in my office, is a sweet way to display transferware.

 I use these and the various other teacups to drink from, too, of course.